asiron/fincontracts-lib/README.md

 # fincontracts-lib
 Copyright (C) 2017 - Maciej Żurad, University of Luxembourg

-Node.js package for interacting with Fincontracts deployed on the Ethereum blockchain
+Node.js package for interacting with Fincontracts deployed on the Ethereum blockchain.

 ### Installation